 Questions About Divorce Or Significant Decision-Making Responsibilities (Formerly Known As Child Custody)?

-I work hard to help my clients navigate the divorce process with confidence.
-Divorce is difficult, but as your lawyer I will take as much of the burden from your shoulders as possible.
+We work hard to help clients navigate the divorce process with confidence.
+Divorce is difficult, but as your lawyers, we will take as much of the burden from your shoulders as possible.
 If you have children, their interests should be your priority.

-Whether working toward a settlement or preparing for trial, I strive to obtain the best possible results for my clients.
-I am responsive and attentive to client needs every step of the way.
-Protecting your children, finances and assets is the job of an experienced and devoted Libertyville-area divorce attorney.
+Whether working toward a settlement or preparing for trial, we strive to obtain the best possible results for our clients.
+We are responsive and attentive to client needs every step of the way.
+Protecting your children, finances and assets is the job for experienced and devoted Libertyville-area divorce attorneys.

-I have been practicing law in Illinois since 1991.
-My practice is concentrated on resolving family law issues in Lake County and surrounding areas with efficiency and effectiveness.
+We have been practicing Illinois family law for a combined 35-plus years.
+Our practice is concentrated on resolving family law issues in Lake County and surrounding areas with efficiency and effectiveness.